Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of image generation with a wGAN

 \subsubsection{Classifier-based comparison}

 Next, we use a CNN trained solely on the data set of real images to assess the image quality further.
-We compare the performance of this classifier on the real test set and a set of generated images.
-The architecture of the CNN used for this experiment is summarised in \autoref{tab:cnn_classifier}.
+We compare the performance of the same classifier evaluated on the real test set and a set of generated images.
+The architecture of the CNN used for this experiment is summarised in \autoref{tab:cnn_classifier} and the hyperparameters in \autoref{tab:hyperparam}.
 A comparison of the confusion matrices on both sets tests for any bias introduced by the image generation.
 In particular, we evaluate the conditioning on the class labels.
-First, we show in the top panel of \autoref{fig:confusion_example} the confusion matrix of the classifier on the real test.
-We compare this to the confusion matrix of the same classifier evaluated on the set of generated images on the bottom panel of \autoref{fig:confusion_example}.
-We find that the class conditioning of the generated images works well overall.
+In the top panel of \autoref{fig:confusion_example}, we show the confusion matrix of the classifier on the real test set.
+Comparing this to the confusion matrix obtained by the same classifier on a set of generated images on the bottom panel of \autoref{fig:confusion_example}, we find that the class conditioning of the generated images works overall quite well.
 However, confusion for images of the class FRI with the predicted classes FRII is enhanced on the generated test set.
-The classification performance of the class Compact is deteriorated on the generated test set and particularly the confusion for images of the class Compact with the predicted class FRII is enhanced.
-As some FRII-like sources resemble a combination of two compact sources this is not surprising.
-Confusion for images of the class Bent with the predicted classes FRI is for instance slightly reduced.
+The classification performance of the Compact class is decreased on the generated test set, where particularly the misidentification of true Compact class images as FRII images is increased.
+This might be due to the fact that some FRII-like sources resemble a combination of two compact sources.
+Confusion for true Bent class images predicted to be of the FRI class is slightly reduced.
+The confusion between FRI and bent-tail sources is expected to be large as these classes contain sources that have faint, smeared out radio structures.
+In contrast, FRII and compact sources typically share sharp margins.